Stacey Abrams launches 2nd campaign for Georgia governor

 Kemp has repeatedly denied any wrongdoing.

-Following the election, Abrams started a new organizing group called Fair Fight, which has raised more than $100 million and built a statewide political operation that registered hundreds of thousands of new voters in Georgia.
+After the election, Abrams started Fair Fight, an organizing group that has raised more than $100 million and built a statewide political operation that registered hundreds of thousands of new voters in Georgia.
 The state saw record-breaking turnout in the 2020 presidential race and January Senate runoff elections.

-Now, Abrams and Kemp look likely to face each other in a rematch in a new political climate.
-For one, Kemp faces opposition from Trump and his most GOP loyal supporters for not supporting the former president’s baseless argument that he was cheated out of reelection through massive voter fraud, including in Georgia.
+Now, Abrams and Kemp look like they may face a rematch in a new political climate.
+For one, Kemp faces opposition from Trump and his most loyal GOP supporters for not supporting the former president’s baseless argument that he was cheated out of reelection through massive voter fraud, including in Georgia.
 Election officials conducted three recounts in the state, each of which affirmed Biden’s victory.

 Trump, who campaigned for Kemp in 2018, is now one of the governor’s most vocal critics.
 The former president held a rally in the state in September, pointedly inviting former U.S. Sen. David Perdue to run against Kemp and sarcastically suggesting to the crowd that he would prefer Abrams to the incumbent governor.

+Since then, Perdue has privately consulted with leading Republicans about a possible bid and suggested in a radio interview last month that “a lot of people feel like that people in power … caved in to a lot of things back in 2020 that didn’t have to be done,” a reference to Kemp’s refusal to overturn Biden’s Georgia victory.

-Kemp’s disavowal of problems in Georgia’s election results — and Trump’s animus toward him — did not stop him from pushing through restrictive changes to voting laws in response to Trump’s 2020 national defeat.
-Many Democrats are worried that Georgia’s new law, which gives the GOP-controlled legislature more control over elections officials, will reverse Abrams’ years of work fighting voter suppression.
-Still other Democrats hope the new voting law will invigorate their supporters and make them even more determined to go to the polls.
+Kemp’s disavowal of problems in Georgia’s election results did not stop him from pushing through restrictive changes to voting laws in response to Trump’s 2020 national defeat.
+Many Democrats are worried that Georgia’s new law, which gives the GOP-controlled legislature more control over elections officials, will reverse Abrams’ years of fighting voter suppression.
+Still other Democrats hope the new voting law will invigorate supporters and make them even more determined to go to the polls.

 Abrams has used voting concerns to mobilize Democrats, telling The Associated Press in April that “Republicans are gaming the system because they’re afraid of losing an election.”